IDU-CVLab/Distortion-Detection/README.md

 Exaplanation of adding a script to the plungin menu can be found [here](https://imagej.net/scripting/#Adding_scripts_to_the_Plugins_menu)
 <br/>
-* Please send an email in csae of issues or to request the duckerhub password.
+* Please send an email in csae of issues.
 # Citation
 * If you find the work useful, please consider citing the paper:
 > TODO: Get citation info.